robex99/integrations-showcase/README.md

 > Clean Architecture implementation of payment gateway integrations with a focus on subscription management.

 **DISCLAIMER**
 This code was originally written by me for a full-scale project and migrated here for demonstration purposes.
-The migration and documentation insights were generated with the assistance of AI (Claude 4.5 Sonnet) and reviewed by myself.
+Parts of the migration and documentation insights were generated with the assistance of AI (Claude 4.5 Sonnet) and reviewed by myself.
 ---

 [![PHP Version](https://img.shields.io/badge/php-%3E%3D8.2-blue)](https://www.php.net/)